migueldeicaza/MonoTouch.Dialog/README.markdown

 If your element can have a variable size, you need to implement the IElementSizing interface, which contains one method:

     	// Returns the height for the cell at indexPath.Section, indexPath.Row float GetHeight (UITableView tableView, NSIndexPath indexPath);

+If you are planning on implemeneting your GetCell method by calling "base.GetCell(tv)" and customizing the returned cell, you need to also override the CellKey property to return a key that will be unique to your Element, like this:

+	    static NSString MyKey = new NSString ("MyKey");
+	    protected override NSString CellKey {
+	        get {
+	            return MyKey;
+	        }
+	    }

+This works for most elements, but not for the StringElement and StyledStringElement as those use their own set of keys for various rendering scenarios.
+You would have to replicate the code in those classes.

 Customizing the DialogViewController
 ====================================